Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 What if the medication arrives warm?

 GLP-1 injectable medications need refrigeration.
-Before ordering, ask your provider how medications are shipped and what cold-chain protections are included.
+Before ordering, ask your provider how medications are shipped and what cold-chain protections are included — Embody, for example, advertises temperature-controlled packaging with tracking.
 If your medication arrives warm or any included cold pack is fully melted, contact the provider before using it.
 Don't inject medication you suspect has been temperature-compromised.

 Your Next Step